The draft slate of candidates for the CML Executive Board is listed below.

 Kim Boyd, Town of Kiowa town administrator

-Storm Gloor, City of Glendaly, mayor pro tem
+Storm Gloor, City of Glendale, mayor pro tem

 Gloor_Headshot